filippo-ferrando/telegram-homelab-remote/README.md

 I want to be able to execute ansible playbook from anywhere with only my phone and (this is quite important) visualize the ups status; and in case it is on battery mode gently shutdown the servers

 ## Features
-- ansible-playbook runner
+- :white_check_mark: ansible-playbook runner
-- ups control
+- :white_check_mark: ups control
-- custom command runner
+- :white_check_mark: custom command runner
-- host up control
+- :white_check_mark: host up control
+- :construction_worker: docker generic integration
+- :construction_worker: control status, health of a container
+- :construction_worker: start and stop containers ( and see what is running)
+- :construction_worker: docker integration with remote containers
 - we'll see...

 ## Technologies